 Katie was born in Toronto, Ontario and grew up in the suburbs of Ottawa.
 An avid swimmer and movie-goer, she loved dreaming up plays for her friends to act out.
 She went to movie camp and took theatre workshops which eventually led to her landing the role of a spinster librarian in a grade eight school play…the pinnacle of her acting career.

 As a freelance writer, Katie has contributed articles to Problogger, Zen Habits, Live Bold & Bloom, Write To Done, Be More With Less, Tiny Buddha and Rowdy Kittens.
 In 2013, Katie’s manuscript, 22 Mondays (aka Gone Monday), won the top prize in the international Mslexia Women’s Novel Writing Competition.

-With her trusty golden retriever, Levi, by her side, Katie went on to write the thriller, Gracie’s Kiss, which was picked up by Harper Perennial in December 2018.
-The novel is set in the West Wellington neighbourhood where Katie lives with her husband, Andy, and nearby her daughter, Alex.
+With her trusty golden retriever, Levi, by her side, Katie went on to write another novel, Dark August.
+The mystery thriller was picked up by Harper Perennial in December 2018.
+It is set in the West Wellington neighbourhood where Katie lives with her husband, Andy, and nearby her daughter, Alex.
 Katie’s beloved dog, Levi, figures prominently in the novel.
-Sadly, he left this world too soon, but he lives on in Gracie’s Kiss – set for a 2020 summer release.
+Sadly, he left this world too soon, but lives on in the novel – set for a 2020 summer release.